 - Decide when and how you will shred documents that are now scanned.

 - Date boxes of paper or digital files so you know how much time has passed since you last used them- this will help you figure out what to keep.

 Finally, ensure the rest of your staff understands what to do with client files.
 Communicate the process in your law office management procedure manual.

 Completing projects and tasks haphazardly to simply keep the lights on can lead to burnout; putting out one fire at a time is a guaranteed recipe for chaos, too.
 To avoid making life harder for yourself and your staff, and to ensure you continue to provide high-quality legal services to your clients, you must put a strong project management system in place.

 Project management involves creating and executing a plan to meet a specific goal.
 The actual definition of a project involves something temporary with a definitive beginning and end.
 Getting all these ideas out of your own head will help you collaborate with your team to close gaps in your process.

 How to Properly Manage Law Firm Projects

-In your law firm, the most common projects are client cases that have a definitive beginning and a close.
+In your law firm, the most common projects are client cases that have a definite beginning and a close.
 Yet, you might also come across other projects such as internal projects, pro bono work, and more.
 Proper project management ensures your team remains productive, regardless of the size or type of project at hand.

 In its most basic form, effective project management involves: